jeffreykegler/hoonlint/misc/whitespace.md

 If there are no aligned jogs in a jogging, the jogging body column is the body column of the lexically first jog in the jogging.

+### Inter-line alignment

+In non-standard code,
+the inter-line alignment of a column of lexemes is the alignment most common in the "wide" lexemes.
+(Wide lexemes are those which do not have tight or backdented alignment.)

+If two alignment tie by wide lexeme count, the tie is broken using the total lexeme count.
+If two alignments tie by total lexeme count, the tie is broken in favor of the alignment which occurs first, lexically.

+If there are no wide lexemes, the inter-line alignment is irrelevant and left undefined.
+Also an inter-line alignment must actually align with another lexeme in the lexeme column -- in other words, the inter-line alignment must have a total lexeme count of at least 2.